Ludolf Haase

-Ludolf Haase (6 January 1898 – 8 October 1972) was a Nazi Party official who served as Gauleiter in Southern Hanover from 1925 to 1928.
+Ludolf Haase (6 January 1898 – 8 October 1972) was a German physician and an early Nazi Party official who served as the Gauleiter in southern Hanover from 1925 to 1928.
+Injured in a street brawl, he resigned his post in July 1928.
+During the latter part of the Second World War, he worked in the Reich Ministry of Food and Agriculture.
+Following the end of the war, he underwent denazification proceedings, was not jailed or sanctioned and practiced medicine in the Hanover area.

 Early life

-Haase was born in Hanover and, after attending elementary school and high school, studied medicine at the University of Göttingen.
-In Göttingen in 1921 he served as the local Chairman of the Deutschvölkischer Schutz- und Trutzbund, the largest, most active, and most influential anti-Semitic federation in Germany.
-In February 1922 he joined the Nazi Party and founded the first Ortsgruppe (local group) in Göttingen, becoming the Ortsgruppenleiter.
+Haase was born in Hanover and, after attending Volksschule and Gymnasium, studied medicine at the University of Göttingen and became a practicing physician.
+In Göttingen in 1921, he served as the local chairman of the Deutschvölkischer Schutz- und Trutzbund, the largest, most active, and most influential antisemitic federation in Germany.
+In February 1922, he joined the Nazi Party and founded the first Ortsgruppe (local group) in Göttingen, becoming the Ortsgruppenleiter.

 Following the Beer Hall Putsch, the Nazi Party was outlawed and Adolf Hitler was incarcerated in Landsberg Prison.
-Haase remained personally devoted to Hitler and, while the Party was outlawed, Haase carried on activities as Bezirksleiter (District Leader) of the Hanover National Socialist Landesverband (State Association) a Nazi front organization.
+Haase remained personally devoted to Hitler and, while the Party was outlawed, Haase carried on activities as Bezirksleiter (district leader) of the Hanover National Socialist Landesverband (state association), a Nazi front organization.

 In addition, Haase became one of the leaders, and the most active force, of the North German Directory (later renamed the National Socialist Working Community, or NSAG) working under Adalbert Volck.
 This was a Nazi faction in northern Germany, formed on 3 June 1924 in Hamburg, that was opposed to another front organization, the National Socialist Freedom Party, and its attempt to merge with the remaining elements of the Nazi Party.
 In particular, the Directory was opposed to the NSFP's advocacy of participation in parliamentary elections, which they viewed as incompatible with the revolutionary impetus of National Socialism.

 Haase, intent on getting Hitler's backing for the Directory's anti-unification position, wrote to him on 14 June 1924 through a friend, Hermann Fobke, a member of the Stoßtrupp-Hitler, who was jailed along with Hitler in Landsberg and was acting as his correspondence secretary.
 Haase pressed Hitler for a commitment not to sanction a merger of the Nazi Party elements with the NSFP.
 On 16 June, Hitler responded by refusing to intervene in the factional dispute or to allow his name to be used in support of any political position.
 He essentially withdrew from the leadership of the Party until such time as he was released from prison and regained his freedom of action.